zackahr/Facebook_Bot/README.md

 - Select and sort comments by "Newest."
 - Reply to comments based on a predefined reply text.
 - Configurable to process multiple profiles.
+- Uses Nstbrowser API to avoid Facebook tracking, including fingerprint ID and IP address.
+- Implements automatic proxy pool rotation.
+- AI for automatic CAPTCHA recognition.
+- Bypasses popular fingerprint checkers like pixelscan, BrowserLeaks, Whoer, and creepjs.
+- Compatible with Puppeteer, Playwright, and Selenium.

+## Read This Docs About NstBrowser

+For more information, check out the official documentation: [NstBrowser Documentation](https://docs.nstbrowser.io/)

 ## Technologies Used